CrowdStrike/logscale-community-content/Log-Sources/00_Vendor-Template/Application/README-template.md

-## <Package Name/Title>
+## Package Name
-<Package Name/Title> this should be the name of the package but may include a couple of extra words if it help provide a meaningful title, must be less than 40 characters)
+This should be the name of the package but may include a couple of extra words if it help provide a meaningful title, must be less than 40 characters).

 Underneath the title there should be a description of what it does and why.
 Focus on what log sources does it apply to, what data does it use and what does it show from that data.
 Make it really clear as to what the purpose of the package is.You can include links to external websites as long as they are directly relevant and help explain the package or add context.
 You can include links to Humio's documentation library to explain concepts and provide technical details or helpful tips.